HSabzian/Foundations-of-R-Programming/README.md

 This is a pretty simple introduction to foundations of R programming, including following parts:

 ### Data structures
-1: Vector
+1: vector

-2: Matrix
+2: matrix

-3: Dataframe
+3: dataframe

 4: list

 ### Operators
-1: Arithmetic operators
+1: arithmetic operators

-2: Relational operators
+2: relational operators

-3: Logical operators
+3: logical operators

 ### Control flow
 1: if